learn-co-curriculum/react-hooks-react-router-intro/README.md

   tools to track page views.
 We will need to add extra scripts to handle this limitation.

-- They are much harder to design.
+- Single-page applications with client-side routing are harder to design than traditional multi-page applications.

 ## React Router